INRIA/aiana-player/README.md

 [Inria Bordeaux](https://www.inria.fr/centre/bordeaux) in the [POTIOC team](https://team.inria.fr/potioc/fr/).
-Its aim is to propose new design principles for MOOCs in order to let people with disabilities have a proper way to consume the contents.
+Its aim is to propose new design principles for MOOCs in order to let people with disabilities have a better experience when consuming the contents.

 The player focuses on trying to improve the general MOOC experience for people with cognitive impairments for whom accessibility standards are far from being established.

+---

 ## How to Use it